fusionbox/dinero/README.rst

 ``dinero.Transaction.create`` returns a Transaction object.

-**Note**: despite the confusion that may arrise, it is possible to associate a transaction with a customer (id, email) *without* creating a ``Customer`` object.
+**Note**: despite the confusion that may arise, it is possible to associate a transaction with a customer (id, email) *without* creating a ``Customer`` object.
 This is so that transactions can be associated with a table in your system without incurring the overhead of storing credit cards and customer